sakshiiiiguptaa/BlinkIt-Sales-Performance-and-Inventory-Distribution-Dashboard/README.md

 👉𝗢𝗯𝗷𝗲𝗰𝘁𝗶𝘃𝗲:

-To conduct a comprehensive analysis of Blinkit's sales performance, customer satisfaction, and inventory distribution to identify key insights and opportunities for optimization using various KPIs and visualizations in Power BI.
+To conduct a comprehensive analysis of BlinkIt's sales performance, customer satisfaction, and inventory distribution to identify key insights and opportunities for optimization using various KPIs and visualizations in Power BI.

 _______________________________________________________________________________________________________________________